 Professor Francois Rigaut

-Francois leads adaptive optics (AO) activities at the ANU Research School of Astronomy and Astrophyics, concentrating on two main projects: a Laser Tomograpy AO system for the Giant Magellanic Telescope and an AO prototype for conditionning of laser beams used in space debris tracking, nudging and de-orbiting.
+Francois leads adaptive optics (AO) activities at the ANU Research School of Astronomy and Astrophysics, concentrating on two main projects: a Laser Tomography AO system for the Giant Magellan Telescope and an AO prototype for conditioning of laser beams used in space debris tracking, nudging and de-orbiting.